Northern Lights & Arctic nights | Rovaniemi's best nighttime experiences

 Yes, but visibility can be limited by light pollution.
 For the best experience, head a few kilometers north or join a guided chase into the surrounding forests or frozen lakes.

-How cold does it get during Northern Lights tours?
+How cold does it get in Rovaniemi during winters?

 Temperatures can drop to –20°C or lower in midwinter, but tours provide thermal suits and hot drinks to keep you comfortable during the experience.

-Wear thermal layers, waterproof outerwear, and insulated boots.
+Dress in layers with a thermal base, fleece mid-layer, and insulated outerwear, plus gloves, a warm hat, and winter boots.
 Most guided tours also provide extra winter gear such as thermal suits, gloves, and boots.

 Can I photograph the Northern Lights with a phone?